Skip to content

 ambient channel chatter wake when idle; hold while working never wakes; injects next turn ack-drop; recall via cotal_inbox

 Per-channel overrides refine this: quiet (delivered, never wakes; @mention still wakes) and muted (dropped on receive, mentions included; DMs/anycast unaffected), set with cotal_channel_mode or as agent-file defaults (quiet: / muted:, agent files).
 A per-channel override is the final word for that channel.
+Quiet ambient is pull-only: it never hitchhikes on a human prompt, DM, mention, or other connector-driven turn. cotal_inbox explicitly surfaces and clears it.
+A quiet-channel @mention remains automatic and injects normally.

 Attention is advisory UX, not a boundary: any peer can wake a dnd/focus agent by naming it, and muted means “I opted out of receiving”, not “the channel is blocked”; the broker still authorizes and delivers.
 Focus’s real effect is shrinking the untrusted-ambient injection surface (only subject-authenticated dm/anycast auto-inject).
 It resets to open on SessionStart, so a restarted agent never stays silently deaf.
 Your attention is mirrored into presence so peers can see it.